Cinema & Media Arts

-Graduate Program Director of Department of Cinema and Media Arts
+Graduate Program Director, Department of Cinema and Media Arts

 Professor Hayashi specializes in Japanese cinema and media studies.
 Her research focuses on the intersection of visual culture and history.
 Her current research interests include digital mapping, architectures of cinema, and the resurgence of artistic and political collectives in urban Japan.
 She has published articles on Japanese pink cinema and the travel films of Shimizu Hiroshi, and is currently creating Mapping Protest Tokyo, a historical mapping website that analyzes the new media work of artistic collectives and new social movements in relation to artistic performance and political protest in Japan and globally from 1960 to the present.